dictyBase/Migration/deployment/arangodb.md

 >         `--set arangodb.dbservers.storageClass=fast \ `
 >         ` --set arangodb.single.storage=50Gi`

-Here we have use the custom [storage class](storageclass.md) and have also setup the storage space.
-Arangodb version `3.3.23` is also get install by default.
+Here we are using the custom [storage class](storageclass.md) and have also set up the storage space.
+ArangoDB version `3.3.23` is also installed by default.
 To see what else you can customize, check out the chart [README](https://github.com/dictybase-docker/kubernetes-charts/tree/master/arangodb).

-## Upgrade existing arangodb server
+## Upgrade existing ArangoDB server
-### Remove deployment(NOT CRD)
+### Remove deployment (NOT CRD)
-At some point you will need to upgrade your existing database in the cluster.
-Since we initially installed with Helm charts, we will upgrade the same way.

 To upgrade the operator to the latest version with Helm, you have to delete the previous deployment and then install the latest. **HOWEVER**:
 You *must not delete* the custom resource definitions (CRDs), or your ArangoDB deployments will be deleted!

 Therefore, you have to use `helm ls` to find the deployments for the operator (`kube-arangodb`) and use `helm delete` to delete them using the